realazthat/snipinator/README.md

         None (fully transparent).
       include_args (bool, optional): Should include the command that was run in the output?
 Defaults to True.
-      cwd (Path): This is used by the system and is not available as an argument.
-You can change this on the command line. template_file_name (Path): This is used by the system and is not available as an argument.
+      _ctx (_Context): This is used by the system and is not available as an argument.

   Returns:
       str | markupsafe.Markup: Returns the output of the command.